 |Day||Route||Attractions & Activities|

-|1||Arrival in Lhasa (3680m)||Pick up and transfer to the hotel.|
+|1||Arrival in Lhasa (3650m)||Pick up and transfer to the hotel|

-|2||Lhasa sightseeing||The Potala Palace, Jokhang Temple, Barkhor Street|
+|2||Lhasa Sightseeing||Potala Palace, Jokhang Temple, Barkhor Street|

-|3||Lhasa sightseeing||Drak Yerpa, Sera monastery|
+|3||Lhasa Sightseeing||Drak Yerpa, Sera Monastery|

-|4||Lhasa – Samye(3556m) - Trandruk (4400)- Yumbulagang(3700) – Tsetang(3560), 280km, approx 6hrs||Samye Monastery, Trandruk Monastery, Yumbulakang Palace|
+|4||Lhasa – Tsetang(3560), 280km, Approx 6hrs||Trandruk Monastery, Yumbulakang Palace|

-|5||Tsetang – Chongye(3800) – Gyantse(4040m), 300km, approx 6hrs||Yamdroktso Lake, Chongye Burial Mounds, Karola Glacier|
+|5||Tsetang – Gyantse(4040m), 300km, Approx 6hrs||Samye Monastery, Yamdroktso Lake, Karola Glacier|

-|6||Gyantse-Shigatse(3840m), 96km, approx 2hrs||Pelkor Chöde Monastery with Gyantse Kumbum, Gyantse Dzong, Shalu Monastery|
+|6||Gyantse-Shigatse(3840m), 96km, Approx 2hrs||Pelkor Chöde Monastery with Gyantse Kumbum, Gyantse Dzong, Shalu Monastery|

-|7||Shigatse – Lhasa, 280km, approx. 6-7hrs||Tashilunpo Monastery, Yungdrungling Monastery, Tibetan Incense Workshop in Nyemo|
+|7||Shigatse – Lhasa, 280km, Approx. 6hrs||Tashilhunpo Monastery, Yungdrungling Monastery, Tibetan Incense Workshop in Nyemo|

-|8||Lhasa departure||Send off to airport/railway station|
+|8||Lhasa departure||Send off to the airport/railway station|

-This is the first day that you enter Tibet.
-Your guide will greet you at the airport or railway station and transfer you to the lovely hotel.
-It usually takes around 1.5 hours to drive from Lhasa Airport to downtown Lhasa and takes about 20mins from Lhasa Railway Station.
-Tourists could have a look at Yarlung Tsangpo River, the largest and longest river in Tibet on their way to the hotel.
+This is the first day in Tibet.
+Your guide will greet you at Lhasa Gonggar Airport/Railway Station and transfer you to your hotel.
+It usually takes around 1.5hrs to drive from Lhasa Airport to downtown Lhasa and takes about 20mins from Lhasa Railway Station.
+Tourists could have a look at the Yarlung Tsangpo River, the largest and longest river in Tibet on their way to the hotel.
 After check-in, you can have a good rest first.
-And if you feel like to go out, you can wander around the city.
+And if you feel like going out, you can wander around the city.
 But just remember that don't take too much stuff, try to go with a light pack.
-Meanwhile, drink some more water.
+Meanwhile, drink some more water, and do not move strenuously.
 It’s really useful to get acclimatized to the high altitude.

 Stay overnight in Lhasa

-After rest one night, today you will recover sufficiently to launch your Lhasa city tour, with a close contact with Lhasa, the political, economic, cultural, communication and tourism center of Tibet with a history over 1300 years.
+After resting one night, today you will recover sufficiently to launch your Lhasa city tour, with close contact with Lhasa, which is the political, economic, cultural, communication and tourism center of Tibet with a history of over 1300 years.

 At first, you will go to the Potala Palace, which is the symbolic place of Lhasa and also the winter palace of the Dalai Lama.
-It was built by the 33rd. great king of Tibet in the 7th. century.
-The gilded burial stupas of former Dalai Lamas and meditation Cave of the 33rd great king of Tibet are the most worth seeing in Potala Palace.
+It was built by the 33rd great king of Tibet - Songtsen Gangpo in the 7th century.
+The gilded burial stupas of former Dalai Lamas and the meditation Cave of the 33rd great king are the most worth seeing in Potala Palace.

 After lunch, you are going to Jokhang Temple, which was founded at the same time and by the same king as Potala Palace.
-From outside, you can see many pilgrims making prostrating in front of the temple.
-From inside, you can see the statue of Buddha Sakyamuni at his age of 12.
+From the outside, you can see many pilgrims prostrating in front of the temple.
+The most precious treasure of this temple is the statue of Buddha Sakyamuni at the age of 12.

-Barkhor street is the next destination that women love a lot.
+Barkhor Street is the next destination that women love a lot.
 Because it’s a famous busy walking street where they can go shopping.
-There are many distinctive shops that sell different Tibetan stuff, like handicraft, Thangka, and so on.
+There are many distinctive shops and stalls that sell different Tibetan stuff, like handicrafts, Thangka, and so on.
 Except for shopping, tourists can also join the Kora with pilgrims and locals, to explore Tibetan religious culture more deeply.